 After a weekend of a few too many of these, I wanted to bake up something light, yet wonderful enough to share with my readers.
 Today’s skinny chocolate chip muffin recipe makes ONE large, bakery size muffin.
 It’s a lower fat muffin using light butter.
-You could always make it sugarfree by using Splenda, but I stuck with sugar.

 What is crazy about this muffin is that it does NOT taste “light” at all.
 And the muffin only takes about 20 minutes start-to-finish.
 A quick, completely guilt-free breakfast or snack just for you.